DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 Database running, starting engine container
 ```

-2. Then, symfinder clones the repository of the analyzed project.
-It is downloaded and then unziped, the operation can take a certain amount of time.
+2. Then, Symfinder-TS clones the repository of the analyzed project.
+It is downloaded and then unzipped, the operation can take a certain amount of time.
 ```
 https://github.com/nestjs/nest
 -runner
 -http
 Path to server manually defined.
 HTTP_PATH : http://varicity-backend:3000/projects
-Project "https://github.com/nestjs/nest" will be analyse.
+Project "https://github.com/nestjs/nest" will be analyzed.
-Project results will be send to server "http://varicity-backend:3000/projects" Download at https://github.com/nestjs/nest
+Project results will be sent to server "http://varicity-backend:3000/projects" Download at https://github.com/nestjs/nest
-Anlysing project: nest
+Analyzing project: nest
 HTTP : http://varicity-backend:3000/projects
 PROJECT : experiments/nest
 RUNNER: docker
 Sending result to http://varicity-backend:3000/projects ...
 ```

-3. Once cloned, the symfinder engine parses the codebase of the project and populates the Neo4j database.
+3. Once cloned, the Symfinder-TS engine parses the codebase of the project and populates the Neo4j database.
 This is the longest part of the analysis.
-Small projects like Nest, Vim or Echarts only take several minutes to be analyzed whereas big ones like Azure Data Studio take several hours.
+Small projects like Nest, Vim, or Echarts only take several minutes to be analyzed whereas big ones like Azure Data Studio take several hours.
 ```
 Database ready.
 Analyse variability in : 'experiments/nest'